jacksund/simmate/docs/full_guides/database/custom_tables.md

 )

 # Inherit from all the types you'd like to store data on.
 All of the columns
-# define in each of these types will be incorporated into your table.
+# defined in each of these types will be incorporated into your table.
 class MyCustomTable(Structure, Thermodynamics):

     # ----- Table columns -----